ashryanbeats/tategaki-for-xd/readme.md

-# Takegaki for Adobe XD
+# Tategaki for Adobe XD

 ![](images/icon@2x.png)

+> たてがき 【縦書き】, tah-teh-gah-kee: vertical writing

 A very simple plugin for Adobe XD that turns horizontal text into vertical text using line breaks after each character.